Bwata/taira-keyboard-zmk-config/README.md

 # Tiara Keyboard ZMK config

-This repository builds the latest ZMK firmware for the [Tiara Keyboard](https://github.com/strayer/tiara-keyboard).
+This repository builds the latest ZMK firmware for the [Taira Keyboard](https://github.com/strayer/taira-keyboard).

 1. download the `firmware` artifact from the latest [Action run]()
 2. attach one Tiara side to a computer by USB-C